Iconica-Development/flutter_feed/packages/flutter_feed_timeline_interface/README.md

-# Flutter Feed
+# Flutter Feed Timeline Interface

-Flutter Feeds are multiple implementations of feed-like userstories.
+Flutter Feed Timeline Interface provides various models and datasource definitions used in the Flutter Feed Timeline repository.
+It's not meant to be used on it's own but in combination with one of it's implementations and `flutter_feed_timeline`.

 ## Issues